msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

 You can inject resources with `@Context` annotation.
-There are some resources on default which are provided by Jersey like `HttpServletRequest`, `HttpServletResponse` or `UriInfo`.
-Also you can define your custom resources to inject like database source or `SecurityContext`.
+There are some resources already available which are provided by Jersey like `HttpServletRequest`, `HttpServletResponse` or `UriInfo`.
+Also you can define your custom resources to inject database source or `SecurityContext`.
 By utilizing these `ServletRequest` and `ContainerRequest` we will get `Authorization` header and the top part of the request path.
 If you just check token and  return error when it is not valid then there will be no way for users to login properly.
-Therefore you need to exclude the `auth` resource from the token control.
+Therefore you need to exclude the `auth` resource from the token control (make it public access).
 Also I am defining errors as just classes so I can show it quickly but a proper way is having a `GenericExceptionMapper` and catch errors from there for logging properly and returning generic errors.
-I will probably show it later within a different post.

-Now call `users` service again without a token and it will return an `401` error to you saying `Auth token is not valid`.
+Now call `users` service again without a token and it will return  `401` error to you saying `Auth token is not valid`.
 After adding the tokens we got from earlier calls it will work again properly.

 {% highlight json %}
 {